 \section{Introduction}

-Heat transfer in fluid flow is an important physical phenomenon, with relevance across all areas of science and engineering ranging from microfluidic devices in chemical engineering and biomedical implants, all the way to high temperature physics and cosmology.
-In this proof-of-concept study we explore an interesting engineering question, which could be posed as "is it possible to introduce structural changes to the wall of a pipe that increase heat transfer, without a corresponding increase in the pressure drop?".
+Heat transfer in fluid flow is an important physical phenomenon, with relevance across all areas of science and engineering ranging from microfluidic devices in chemical engineering and biomedical implants, all the way to high-temperature physics and cosmology.
+In this proof-of-concept study, we explore an interesting engineering question, which could be posed as "Is it possible to introduce structural changes to the wall of a channel that increases heat transfer, without a corresponding increase in the pressure drop?".
 This fundamental question linked to the ultimate goal of \textit{dissimilar flow control} or \textit{dissimilar heat transfer enhancement} has been asked for decades by various research groups in different application fields.